How is climate change impacting the land you love?

 In an era of rapid climate change, strategic conservation planning is complex — but more important than ever.
 Fortunately, conservation organizations have developed sophisticated frameworks that land trusts can use to assess vulnerability, identify priorities for resilience, and adapt to change.

 How will you respond to climate change?
-Check out our resources below.
+Check out the climate change website, Conservation in a Changing Climate.